evan-buss/openbooks/README.md

 # openbooks

-> NOTE: OpenBooks is currently banned from the #ebooks channel due to excessive search requests putting strain on their servers.
-I am working with the server admins to resolve this issue.
-Please be patient.
-(See [Issue #52](https://github.com/evan-buss/openbooks/issues/52))
+> NOTE: OpenBooks has been updated to comply with requests from IRC admins.
+Please download the latest release to continue using it.
+See [Issue #52](https://github.com/evan-buss/openbooks/issues/52) for context.

 [![Docker Pulls](https://img.shields.io/docker/pulls/evanbuss/openbooks.svg)](https://hub.docker.com/r/evanbuss/openbooks/)